jckaren1124/UFOs/README.md

 # UFOs

 ## Overview
-UFOs are a very interesting topic for many people, so a webpage was created through HTML that lists a multitude of UFO sightings all across the globe.
-Since this list is quite extensive, JaveScript was utilized to allow UFO enthusiasts to filter this UFO sightings list by date, city, state, country and shape.
+UFOs are a very interesting topic for many people, especially personal accounts of UFO sightings.
+A webpage was created through HTML that lists a multitude of UFO sightings all across the globe.
+Since this list is quite extensive, JaveScript was utilized to allow UFO enthusiasts to filter the UFO sightings list by date, city, state, country, and shape.
 The usage of JavaScript provides user interactivity on a webpage.

 ## Results
-Input boxes are located by the search parameter options: date, city, state, country, and shape.
-These input boxes show a "shadow" example text to guide users what information to enter.
+Input boxes are located next to the search parameter options: date, city, state, country, and shape.
+These input boxes have a "placeholder" example text to guide users on what information to enter.
 When first opening the webpage and not inputting any search criteria, all of the UFO sightings data is listed in the table as shown below.

 ![image](https://user-images.githubusercontent.com/89353378/143731661-c7190b63-f183-4574-8bfb-0e8758fec14f.png)